Welcome to our “Little Black Book” of great places to eat, that are close to Ednovean Farm.”

 We enjoyed a birthday supper watching the world go by in Marazion in the country smart Dining room – booking is essential though!

-We followed the beach slip and then approached from the sea terrace chose a chic little table up one flight of steps, on a perspex fronted terrace partially roofed.
+We followed the beach slip and then approached from the sea terrace chose a chic little table on a perspex fronted terrace.
 There we watched the beach walkers and young lovers, gig rowers and yachts, prancing dogs and gambling children, along with the returning tide, over a sharing fish platter for two.

 The Falmouth Packet Inn